Quick Start

 • length: Incomplete model output due to max_tokens parameter or token limit

-• function_call: The model decided to call a function
+• tool_calls: The model decided to call one or multiple functions

 • content_filter: Omitted content due to a flag from our content filters